Engee documentation

 No description has been provided for this image

-We used the Sobel filter as another texture filter.
-We took advantage of the difference in brightness uniformity between the forest and city areas.
+The Sobel filter was used by us as another texture filter.
+We took advantage of the difference in the uniformity of brightness changes in the forest and city areas.

-Seeded Region Growing (SRG) is a classical image segmentation algorithm based on the idea of grouping pixels or regions into groups based on similar characteristics, starting from predefined "seed points".
+Seeded Region Growing (SRG) is a classic image segmentation algorithm based on the idea of combining pixels or regions into groups based on similar characteristics, starting with predefined "seed points".

 Basic principles of operation: